 - Employing in-build style sheets and scripts with the HTML to avoid request calls and associated fetching time.

-- Putting off the resources which are not an immediate requirement.
+- Putting off the resources which are not of immediate requirement.

 - Minimizing the file size of the resources, and trying to give a shorter name to the variable and function names.

 - Assuring caching as an HTML document can be accessed rapidly.
 Utilize the content delivery network for an upgraded performance.